GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Implementing the pseudo-laplacian by combining the above

 As explained in the section outline, we will need the cell-to-edge connectivities as well.
 We have already constructed the connectivity table, so now we only have to define the local dimension, the field offset and the offset provider that describe how to use the connectivity matrix.
-This is analogous to the definitions before:
+The procedure is identical to the edge-to-cell connectivity we covered before:

 ```{code-cell} ipython3
 C2EDim = CartesianAxis("C2E")